aungkhantmaw64/aungkhantmaw64.github.io/content/posts/emlinux001.md

 arm-cortex_a8-linux-gnueabi-gcc --version
 ```

-The version information should be generated like this, and if not, we will need to check if it is properly added to the system `PATH`.
+You should see the version detail of the `arm-cortex_a8-linux-gnueabi-gcc` compiler similar to the following console output, and if not, you will need to check if the `bin` path under the `ct-ng` build directory is properly added to the system `PATH`.

 ```bash
 arm-cortex_a8-linux-gnueabi-gcc (crosstool-NG 1.28.0.1_403899e) 15.2.0